 31 Aug How Long Does Fentanyl Stay In Your System?

 How long does fentanyl stay in your system?
-Fentanyl is quickly becoming infamous for its integration into street drugs and has been linked to a sharp increase in drug overdoses.
-Its effects don’t last long, so it is primarily used to treat patients for any pain which may occur after undergoing surgery.
-It is also sometimes used to treat patients with chronic pain who are physically tolerant to other opioids.
+Fentanyl is a highly potent pain reliever that is quickly becoming infamous for its integration into street drugs and has been linked to a sharp increase in drug overdoses.
+Its effects don’t last long, so it is primarily used to treat patients for any severe pain which may occur after undergoing surgery.
+It is also sometimes used to treat patients with chronic pain who are physically tolerant to other prescription opioids.
 Usually, in these scenarios, a person has already been prescribed other pain management medication but has pain that’s not being alleviated by it.
 This is when fentanyl is typically prescribed.

 Fentanyl comes in many unique forms: lollipop, patch, pill, or a small piece of film meant to be dissolved under the tongue.
 When administered in a hospital setting, the drug can also be injected.
-For anyone who decides to use the drug without a prescription or medical supervision, it can be highly dangerous.
-Due to the potency of Fentanyl, the dosage given for therapeutic reasons is not that much different than a fatal one.
+For anyone who decides to use the drug without a prescription or medical supervision, it can be highly dangerous and could lead to an opioid overdose.
+Due to the potency of Fentanyl, the dosage given for therapeutic reasons is not that much different than a fatal overdose amount.

 The half-life of Fentanyl means the same thing as other drugs.
 It’s the amount of time that determines how long the drug will stay in the system after the final dose.
 One of the biggest factors affecting this timeline is the medium through which the drug was ingested.
 Fentanyl would clear the system faster if it were administered intravenously as compared to being administered through a Fentanyl patch.